lvanschilfgaarde/lordcephei.github.io/pages/asaoverview.md

 The ASA is very efficient, but its range of validity is limited.
 This is because the interstitial is omitted so spheres must fill space.
-Hence there is a geometry violation that becomes severe if the spheres overlap too much.
-It works best for close-packed systems, and still remains today one of the best and most highly efficient approach to studying magnetic properties of transition metals and their alloys.
+Hence, there is a geometry violation that becomes severe if the spheres overlap too much.
+It works best for close-packed systems, and still remains one of the best and most highly efficient approaches to studying magnetic properties of transition metals and their alloys.
 The ASA package has a non-collinear framework and a fully relativistic Dirac branch.

-Questaal's implementation present uses the "tight-binding" form of LMTO, sometimes called "second generation," a [linear transformation](http://dx.doi.org/10.1103/PhysRevLett.53.2571)" of the original basis set that makes Hankel functions short ranged.
+Questaal's implementation uses the "tight-binding" form of LMTO, sometimes called "second generation," a [linear transformation](http://dx.doi.org/10.1103/PhysRevLett.53.2571)" of the original basis set that makes Hankel functions short ranged.